 After dance, I entered marketing.
 Though I had a successful career, I had no passion for it.
 Next I segued to fitness; again, with much success, but little passion.
 So, although the thought of going back to school at my age scared me to death, in May of 2011 I began my classes in the career I had wished for a few decades earlier full of trepidation.
-With the encouragement of my friends and family, and with the invaluable support and assistance from all at Fremont College, I am now graduating with a 4.0 GPA and stand before you as the valedictorian of the paralegal program.”
+With the encouragement of my friends and family, and with the invaluable support and assistance from all at Fremont University, I am now graduating with a 4.0 GPA and stand before you as the valedictorian of the paralegal program.”

 Harold Parker discussed his reason for joining the wellness program during his Valedictorian speech.
 He stated, “We each entered the wellness program with hopes, dreams and fears.
 We came from diverse backgrounds and life experiences.
 Many of us were recently out of high school and some, like me had not been in a classroom for many years wondering if we’d be up to the task.
 The common thread among us all was an innate desire to help people.